 AEDT models a jet engine by using sets of coefficients that are tailored for specific profile steps, such as takeoff, climb or idle steps.
 Many aircraft have two sets of coefficients for max-takeoff power and two sets for max-climb power.
-For a given power state, AEDT models the effect of jet engine breakpoint temperature by using coefficients (E, F, G_A , G_B , H){low} for ambient temperatures below the breakpoint x Performance or static thrust data may be unavailable for some military and general aviation aircraft.

-temperature and coefficients (E, F, G_A, G_B, H){high} above breakpoint.
-AEDT calculates both $(F_n/\delta){low}$ and $(F_n/\delta){high}$ and then uses the smaller of the two values as the corrected net thrust for a given power state.
+For a given power state, AEDT models the effect of jet engine breakpoint temperature by using coefficients (E, F, G_A , G_B , H){low} for ambient temperatures below the breakpoint temperature and coefficients (E, F, G_A , G_B , H){high} above breakpoint.
+AEDT calculates both (F_n/δ) {low} and (F_n/δ) {high} and then uses the smaller of the two values as the corrected net thrust for a given power state.